rishiraj52/DSA-Learning/Recursions/Types.md

 }
 ```

-<h3 align="left">Indirect Recursion
+<h3 align="left">Indirect Recursion</h3>
 <p>If a recursive function is calling another function and that function is calling another function and that funtion is calling the first function then it is called **Indirect Recursion**.
-If any of the function's base condition fails, it will return back to the previous function.</p></h3>
+If any of the function's base condition fails, it will return back to the previous function.</p>

 - For example:
 ```